muggy8/improbable/have-and-havenot/ZdPimteZ.md

 I know Phanna just explained the reason but I still honestly don't understand any of it.

-Actually, I don't really understand Phanna's reasons for doing anything I felt.
+Actually, I felt like I didn't really understand Phanna's reasons for doing anything.

 Maybe if I can understand Phanna's reason for becoming a champion, I'd be able to better find a way to talk them into taking the exams.